apacha/OMR-Datasets/README.md

 [![License](https://img.shields.io/badge/License-Unknown-red.svg)](http://grfia.dlsi.ua.es/homus/)

-**Summary**: The goal of the Handwritten Online Musical Symbols (HOMUS) dataset is to provide a reference corpus with around 15000 samples for research on the recognition of online handwritten music notation.
+**Summary**: The Handwritten Online Musical Symbols (HOMUS) dataset is a reference corpus with around 15000 samples for research on the recognition of online handwritten music notation.
 For each sample, the individual strokes that the musicians wrote on a Samsung Tablet using a stylus were recorded and can be used in online and offline scenarios.

 **Scientific Publication**: J. Calvo-Zaragoza and J. Oncina, "Recognition of Pen-Based Music Notation: The HOMUS Dataset," 2014 22nd International Conference on Pattern Recognition, Stockholm, 2014, pp. 3038-3043.
 [DOI: 10.1109/ICPR.2014.524](http://dx.doi.org/10.1109/ICPR.2014.524)